 How Do You Apologize Professionally in an Email

 There are many reasons you can send an apology for.
-You might have missed a meeting, made accidental mistakes in a task, missed a deadline, or even fallen into a behavioral mistake due to work pressure.
+You might have missed a meeting, made accidental mistakes in a task, missed a deadline, or even fallen into a behavioural mistake due to work pressure.
 Everybody can do a mistake at work.
 But the way of apology is what makes it authentic and honest.

 First of all, the subject line should represent that it’s an apology.
 Choose lines like “Please accept my apologies” or “An apology from [your name].”